Compro-Prasad/vscode-settings/README.md

 ## Installation Instructions

 I'm making use of symlinks to point my VSCode settings to my actual dev folder.
-To make it easier to configure this, I've based my Rakefile off of what I've seen in many other dotfiles.
+To make it easier to configure this, I've based my Rakefile off what I've seen in many other dotfiles.
 To install, just run:

 ```sh